hisarciklilar/fun_fact_stats/README.md

 - Text-based fonts used in this project are downloaded from [Google Fonts](http://fonts.google.com).

 - The social media symbols used are from [Font Awesome](https://fontawesome.com/).

+### Hidden images

+- The idea of using hidden images to be able to use alt text was taken from Oliver Hall's explanation on Content Forest: [Question: How to add alt text for a background image in HTML/CSS?](https://contentforest.com/faq/how-to-add-alt-text-for-background-image).
+I used the example code provided there.
+[Accessed on 12 September 2024]